Last Updated: October 14, 2021

 There is an undisputed ruler of the CMS kingdom.
 WordPress’s market share stands at 62%, and it keeps growing.

 WordPress’s influence grew by 1 percentage point in just 12 months.
-Joomla, the second biggest CMS by market share, has lost 1 percentage points in the same period.
+Joomla, the second biggest CMS by market share, has lost 1 percentage point in the same period.

 Drupal, the third biggest, also saw its share diminish, according to CMS market statistics.